floriantheuss/RDS_measure/README.md

 Live camera feed from a Thorlabs Kiralux camera with manual and automated sample alignment.
 Automated alignment registers the current image against a reference image using affine transforms (OpenCV) and iteratively drives the Thorlabs X/Y stages to minimize the offset.

 ### `resistivity_sweeper/`
 Lock-in amplifier based AC resistance/impedance measurements as a function of temperature.
 Plots X, Y, amplitude, and phase in real time.
+This is not part of the main measurements workflow, but gives the opportunity to additionally measure electrical resistivity.

 ---

 ## Installation

-### Quick setup
+Tested with Python 3.13.

 **1. Create and activate the conda environment**
 ```bash